Amanp30/ap-ssg/docs/folder-structure-setup.md

     - `screen-2-720x720.png`
 - **`uploads/`**: Use this folder for images or other uploaded files.
 - **`robots.txt`**: Optional You can create a custom `robots.txt` file.
 If not provided, a default `robots.txt` file will be generated automatically.
+- **`404.html`**: Optional.
+You can include a custom `404.html` error page.
+If not present, a default one will be generated automatically.

 ---